cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 <p><b>Methods:</b></p>

+* Note: The successCallback and errorCallback options are optional *

 <b>startCamera(options, successCallback, errorCallback)</b><br/>
 <info>
 Starts the camera preview instance.
 <br/>
 <br/>
-When setting the toBack to TRUE, remember to add the style below on your app's HTML or body element:
+When setting the toBack to true, remember to add the style below on your app's HTML or body element:
 ```css
 html, body {
   background-color: transparent;
 }
 ```
 </info>

-Javascript:

 ```javascript
 /* All options stated are optional and will default to values here */